Red List

 What price action says about AOSL.

-AOSL qualifies for the Red List on decline depth — down -31.7% from its rolling 252-day high.
-Past 30% with the high set inside the last four months — the recency clause that often precedes further breakdown.
+AOSL qualifies for the Red List on decline depth — down -51.8% from its rolling 252-day high.
+Past the 40% threshold, the deepest tier in the taxonomy.
 Depth plus recency: this is the pattern many investors call a falling knife.

 Upstream TFC read: bearish alignment, current phase daily.
 Last bar types — daily 2D (red), weekly 2D (red), monthly 2D (red).